ioma8/totala-re/RAPID_ANALYSIS.md

 - ✅ Recursive parsing WORKING (fixed offset handling)
 - ✅ All filenames decode correctly
 - ✅ Complete directory tree traversal
-- ❌ File extraction: Not yet implemented
-- ❌ Decompression: Algorithm TBD (LZSS likely)
+- ✅ Chunk extraction implemented (SQSH LZ77 + zlib) with rebuilt output writer
+- ✅ TMH audio post-processing to standard WAV for all 364 sound assets

 ## 11. Open Questions

-1. **Compression algorithm:** What decompression is used for flag 0x02?
-(Likely LZ77 or LZSS variant)
-2. **Game state layout:** What's inside the 0x511de8 mega-structure?
+1. **Game state layout:** What's inside the 0x511de8 mega-structure?
-3. **Network protocol:** Where is multiplayer code?
+2. **Network protocol:** Where is multiplayer code?
 (HAPINET functions found but not analyzed)
-4. **Save/load:** How are game states persisted?
+3. **Save/load:** How are game states persisted?
-5. **AI system:** Where is the AI decision-making code?
+4. **AI system:** Where is the AI decision-making code?
-6. **Unit structures:** How are units represented in memory?
+5. **Unit structures:** How are units represented in memory?
-7. **Physics/collision:** Where is the simulation code?
+6. **Physics/collision:** Where is the simulation code?
-8. **File data storage:** How are actual file contents stored in HPI?
+7. **File data storage:** How are actual file contents stored in HPI?
 (After directory tree)
-9. **Subdirectory parsing:** Need to decrypt full file to properly parse nested directories
+8. **Subdirectory parsing:** Need to decrypt full file to properly parse nested directories

 ## 12. Implementation Notes for Rust